ctkelley/NotebookSIAMFANL/README.md

 https://github.com/JuliaLang/julia/issues/43242

-If you try to start the notebooks with 1.6.4 I will throw an error.
+If you try to start the notebooks with 1.6.4 or 1.7.0 with OPENBLAS I will throw an error.
 1.6.3 and all previous versions >= 1.5 work fine.

 # Notebook version 0.5.0
 ## First case study